Section detail

 Examples includes, but are not limited to:

-- Motor vehicle related incidents.
+- Motor vehicle related incidents,

 - An act of violence from a person external to employment.

-Delayed onset and non-specific incidents
+Delayed onset, non-specific incidents and injury causation

 Entering or exiting employment and during rest breaks